Free solo climbing: Description

 Free solo climbing (which is sometimes just called soloing in the UK, or third-classing in the US), is where the climber uses no climbing aids (as per all free-climbing), but in addition, uses no form of climbing protection whatsover.
 The free solo climber may only use their climbing shoes and climbing chalk as they ascend the climbing route.

 Free solo climbing is a special form of free climbing but is different from the main forms of free climbing — sport climbing and traditional climbing — that use climbing protection for safety.
 In theory, bouldering is also free solo climbing (i.e. it also uses no aid or protection) but is usually not referred to as such except in the case of highball bouldering, where falls can be serious.
 The most committing forms of free soloing are on multi-pitch — and the even longer big wall — routes, where any retreat is very difficult.

 In alpine climbing the term solo climbing – as distinct from free solo climbing – is used where the climber carries a rope and some aid climbing equipment to overcome difficult sections.
 In addition, the term rope soloing is used for any solo climber who uses a rope and a form of self-locking device for continuous climbing protection on the route; this is also not considered as free solo climbing.

 Many early 20th-century rock climbers who began to free climb (i.e., avoiding any form of aid), were often practicing free solo climbing (or rope soloing), as the effectiveness of their climbing protection (usually a rope around their waist) was minimal.
 In the history of rock climbing, the first ascent of Napes Needle by W. P. Haskett Smith in June 1886 – an act that is widely considered to be the start of the sport of rock climbing – was effectively a free solo.
 Early leaders of free climbing such as Paul Preuss, were also strongly interested in free solo climbing as being ethically purer.
-The 1958 ascent by Don Whillans of Goliath, one of the world's first E4 6a routes, was effectively a free solo (with a rope around his waist).
+The 1958 ascent by Don Whillans of Goliath, one of the world's first E4 5c routes at the time (harder today), was effectively a free solo (with a rope around his waist).
 By the 1970s, when climbing protection was sufficiently developed to be effective, the discipline of free solo climbing began to stand apart.

+For the general public, the first major discovery regarding free solo climbing was the landmark film La Vie Au Bout Des Doigts —a French documentary directed by Jean-Paul Janssen and released in 1982.
+Premiering in France on December 11, 1982, this pioneering film follows French climber Patrick Edlinger as he free-solos at La Piade (Toulon) and on the cliffs of Buoux.
+It played a major role in popularizing free climbing and solo climbing among the general public.